girip11/python_learning/python3_oop/2_objects_in_python.md

 Missing the **self** argument causes **TypeError** to be thrown by the interpreter.

-**NOTE**: Never name a method with leading and trailing double underscores
+**NOTE**: Never name a method with leading and trailing double underscores unless you are implementing documented python magic methods.

 ```Python
 class Point: